 The Bond Order also confirms the previous establishment of the District's General Fund.
-The District deposits, as collected, all revenues derived from operation of the District's water, sewer and drainage system and from maintenance taxes into the General Fund.
+The District deposits, as collected, all revenues derived from operation of the District's water and wastewater system and from maintenance taxes into the General Fund.
 From the General Fund, the District pays all administration, operation, and maintenance expenses of the water and wastewater system and the District's storm drainage system, recreational facilities and street lights in the District.
-Any funds remaining in the General Fund after payment of maintenance and operating expenses, and to the extent they are ever necessary, after any payments pledged pursuant to the requirements of the Bonds, may be used by the District for any lawful purposes.
+Any funds remaining in the General Fund after payment of maintenance and operating expenses may be used by the District for any lawful purposes.